Ontotext-AD/S4/examples/README.md

 Example clients
 ==============

 Sample code for accessing the S4 text analytics API.
-More infomration is available on the [S4 wiki][1].
+More information is available on the [S4 wiki][1].